MartiMei/AVDASI-Team-21/README.md

 - Auto download of csv log from MP after flight by lua
 - Frame addition to left, stop UI stretching everytime number changes
 ### Previous Versions
+- v10.1: Minor changes

-v10: Live plots removed to reduce the risk of lag in the program - Live data shown instead;no lag.
+- v10: Live plots removed to reduce the risk of lag in the program - Live data shown instead;no lag.
 All plotting will be done after wind tunnel test.

 -v9.8: 3D plots improvement: form 3 basic lines to a basic modeled plane shape, add axes of pitch/yaw/row.
 Might need to change the view to suit wind tunnel testing sequece.